Frequently Asked Questions About Sex Crime CHARGEs

 What is aggravated rape?

-What should I do when someone has accused me of rape?
+What should I do when someone has accused me of a sex crime?

 - Write down everything you can remember about the incident in question